prax1807/Semantic-usage-in-robotics/README.md

 Python for controllers in webots

 # Running the project
-1. Follow setup guide to annabell and setup for your system with <b>yarp enabled</b>, intall yarp with all dependencies included as well and also install webots for your system.
+1. Follow setup guide to annabell and setup for your system with <b>yarp enabled</b>, install yarp with all dependencies included as well and also install webots for your system.
 2. The project uses virtual data set hence running annabell for virtual data set works.
 3. 1st Terminal: Open yarp server with the command " yarpserver --write".
 4. 2nd Terminal: run annabell on directory containing the virtual data set.